ZinggJM/GxEPD2/README.md

 # GxEPD2
-New Simplified Version of GxEPD for Arduino
+## Arduino Display Library for SPI E-Paper Displays

+- With full Graphics and Text support using Adafruit_GFX

-## for SPI e-paper displays from Dalian Good Display
+- For SPI e-paper displays from Dalian Good Display
-## and SPI e-paper boards from Waveshare
+- and SPI e-paper boards from Waveshare

 ### important note :
-### - these displays are for 3.3V supply and 3.3V data lines.
+ - these displays are for 3.3V supply and 3.3V data lines.
-### - never connect data lines directly to 5V data pins.
+ - never connect data lines directly to 5V data pins.

 ### Paged Drawing, Picture Loop
  - This library uses paged drawing to limit RAM use and cope with missing single pixel update support